ebruchez/ebruchez.github.io/pages/typewriter-collection-accounting.md

 comments: true
 ---

-# Typewriter Collection: Tabulator and Accounting Machines
+# Typewriter Collection: Accounting Machines

 This page lists typewriters which are enhanced for numerical work.
 It took a while for typewriters to get a *tabulator* — a mechanism to quickly move the carriage to one or more specific columns on the page.
 But once that happened, basic tabulators became very popular and even a default feature on most machines.